-The Consumer Assistance Program Grants (CAP Grants) provides the resources necessary to help educate and provide accurate information to consumers who are making difficult health care decisions.
+The Consumer Assistance Program Grants (CAP Grants) provide the resources necessary to help educate and provide accurate information to consumers who are making difficult health care decisions.

-The CAP Grants program provides nearly $30 million in new resources to help states and territories establish or strengthen consumer assistance programs.
+The CAP Grants program has provided nearly $60 million in new resources to help states and territories establish or strengthen consumer assistance programs.
 These programs will empower consumers by providing direct services to answer health insurance questions.

-All states and territories may apply for these grants, which will help expand consumer assistance efforts on the state level, including:
+All states were eligible to apply for these grants, which have helped expand consumer assistance efforts on the state level, including:

-Eligible applicants include state insurance departments, state attorneys general offices, independent state consumer assistance agencies, or other state agencies.
-States and territories may also partner with non-profit organizations that have a track record of working with consumers.
+Eligible applicants could include state insurance departments, state attorneys general offices, independent state consumer assistance agencies, or other state agencies.
+States were also permitted to partner with non-profit organizations that have a track record of working with consumers.